George Sitts

-George Sidney Sitts (October 29, 1913 – April 8, 1947) was an American serial killer was executed by South Dakota for killing state Division of Criminal Investigation special agent Tom Matthews, who was attempting to arrest Sitts on a fugitive warrant from Minnesota.
-He was the only person to die in South Dakota's electric chair, and it would be over 60 years until the next time South Dakota would carry out an execution — Elijah Page via lethal injection on July 11, 2007.
+George Sidney Sitts (October 29, 1913 – April 8, 1947) was an American serial killer executed by South Dakota for killing state Division of Criminal Investigation special agent Tom Matthews, who was attempting to arrest Sitts on a fugitive warrant from Minnesota.
+He was the only person to die in South Dakota's electric chair, and it would be over 60 years until the next time South Dakota would carry out an execution—Elijah Page via lethal injection on July 11, 2007.

 Early life

 Sitts was born in Le Roy, Minnesota.
 He was regarded as a good student and was briefly an amateur boxer in Saint Paul, Minnesota.
 Sitts started committing crimes at 19, when he served 90 days in jail in Iowa for carrying a concealed weapon and receiving stolen property.
 Three years later, he was sentenced to 10 years in prison for burglary in Minnesota.
 He was paroled in 1941, but returned to prison in 1944 for violating his parole.
 After being released from prison in 1944, Sitts moved to Portland, Oregon to get a job.
 He was married at one point in his life, but said he and his wife later separated.